 According to Jefford, this is very much an area in which the public sector operator has an advantage over the private operator.
 “We can tap into the local authority connections with schools, health authorities, local charities, sports clubs and County Sports Partnerships,” he explains.

 Pulse recommend local authorities link more closely with public health organisations.
 “Leisure operators have a huge skilled staffing resource who can get out into the community and support GPs and health workers,” says Johnson.
 “One of our clients, for example, sends their PTs to run sessions in care homes and organises care home visits to the centre to ensure they truly are taking the activity to all corners of the community,” he adds.

 For Jefford, the public sector leisure operator is perfectly placed to continue to build on their outdoor offering.
 “We have staff and the facilities – from pools to cafes – to offer activities which go above and beyond the norm.”

 Everyone Active Chichester Contract

-Everyone Active operate 3 leisure centres on behalf of Chichester District Council.
-So far in 2017 they have run 10 activity programmes off site with the aim of engaging more of the community in physical activity.
+Everyone Active operates 3 leisure centres on behalf of Chichester District Council.
+So far in 2017, they have run 10 activity programmes off-site with the aim of engaging more of the community in physical activity.
 The centres have an excellent relationship with the local authority’s community and health teams, as well as local schools, colleges, universities and GP surgeries.
-This allows them to truly cater for all segments of the community.
+This allows them to truly cater to all segments of the community.

 A weekly free walking programme led by a member of the Active for Health team is providing an excellent route into exercise for traditionally inactive groups, while activity scheme ‘First Steps to Fitness’ – a free 12-week activity programme designed to fit individual needs – is in its third successful year.
 Gym teams from the centres visit various locations as an outreach activity engaging as many of the local community as possible.